Technologies in Context

 Pass in Diploma of at least 60% to include Mathematics or Physics

-35 points to include grade 5 in Higher Level Mathematics, Physics or numerate science
+30 points to include specific subjects: Grade 5 in Mathematics, Physics or numerate science at Higher Level.

 Salford Alternative Entry Scheme (SAES)

 We welcome applications from students who may not meet the stated entry criteria but who can demonstrate their ability to pursue the course successfully.
 Once we have received your application we will assess it and recommend it for SAES if you are an eligible candidate.